 Allow yourself enough time to plan accordingly and ensure you are able to book flights for your desired dates.
 Airlines have a set number of pets allowed per flight and some airlines only move pets at certain times of the year, due to weather conditions.
 This is for the safety of the animals.

 Arriving To The New Home

-Making sure the temperature at the new environment is comfortable, along with setting up the rabbits cage or space, is the first thing to be done upon arrival.
-Place familiar objects and food in the rabbit’s dwellings and maintain a calm atmosphere, allowing him to relax into the new surroundings and begin exploring when he feels secure enough.
+Making sure the temperature at the new environment is comfortable, along with setting up the rabbits cage or safe space, is the first thing to be done upon arrival.
+Place familiar objects and extra food, such s leafy greens, in the rabbit’s dwellings and maintain a calm atmosphere, allowing him to relax into the new house / surroundings and begin exploring when he feels secure enough.

 Observe your rabbit after the journey.
 If he seems unwell, go see a vet.
 Some rabbits try to hide their illnesses, so keep a close eye on them.
 Signs to be aware of: